alexk195/wdmc-gen2/README.md

 	- probably You will need to install some more...
 * Clone this repo:
 	- #git clone https://github.com/alexk195/wdmc-gen2.git
 * Get the kernel sources.
-I used 4.12.9 which is compatible with root-fs I have used and if You have 4.12 than chances are quite good that kernel update will work with no probs.
+I used 4.12.9 which is compatible with root-fs I have used (jessie) and if You have 4.12 than chances are quite good that kernel update will work with no probs.
 	- #wget https://cdn.kernel.org/pub/linux/kernel/v4.x/linux-4.12.9.tar.gz
 	- Unpack them: